18 March 2020

 Feel free to use Kew’s Instagram account (@kewgardens) or Wakehurst's Instagram account(@wakehurst_kew) for inspiration.

 Stand outside and try a short de-stressing technique to connect with your natural surroundings.
 Take a deep breath and focus on:

 - 2 things you can smell

 - 1 thing you can taste.

-Try to open the windows around your home to keep the air circulating.
+If you are unable to step outside for fresh air, try to open the windows around your home to keep the air circulating.